JyotinderSingh/dropdb/README.md

     - `int`, `short`, `long`, `string`, `bool`, and `date`.
 - **On-Disk Layout Optimizations**
   Optimized disk storage to ensure byte alignment and minimize padding, improving overall performance.
+- **Statistics**
+  Maintains statistics about the database for query planning, such as read costs, distinct records, and more.

 ## Project Motivation
 This project serves as a hands-on journey to deeply understand the principles of database design and implementation.
 By replicating the structure outlined in Sciore's book, DropDB allows for experimentation and learning about real-world database challenges and solutions.